gini/gini-mobile-android/health-sdk/sdk/src/doc/source/flow.rst

 .. code-block:: kotlin

-    class ReviewFragmentFactory(private val giniBusiness: GiniBusiness) : FragmentFactory() {
+    class ReviewFragmentFactory(private val giniHealth: GiniHealth) : FragmentFactory() {
         override fun instantiate(classLoader: ClassLoader, className: String): Fragment {
-            return ReviewFragment(giniBusiness)
+            return ReviewFragment(giniHealth)
         }
     }

-    supportFragmentManager.fragmentFactory = ReviewFragmentFactory(giniBusiness)
+    supportFragmentManager.fragmentFactory = ReviewFragmentFactory(giniHealth)

-ReviewFragment handles errors by default, displaying snackbars for errors, but it can be configured to ignore them, in which case all flows of ``GiniBusiness`` should be observed for errors.
+ReviewFragment handles errors by default, displaying snackbars for errors, but it can be configured to ignore them, in which case all flows of ``GiniHealth`` should be observed for errors.